m-bain/clip-hitchhiker/README.md

 `python run_msr_retrieval.py --num_frames 16`

-you can play around with different temperature values (tau), when temperature << 1, it approximates max, when temperature >> 1 it approximates mean-pooling.
+you can play around with different temperature values (tau), when temperature << 1, it approximates argmax, when temperature >> 1 it approximates uniform mean-pooling.

 for best results, use 120 frames (takes longer, and needs more RAM, chunking required) `python run_msr_retrieval --num_frames 120 --batch_size 1 --num_workers 1`